raspberrypilearning/cd-intermediate-wearables-sushi/en/step_8.md

     }
 ```

-Instead of using a particular number for the delay, you are using the second **parameter** of your function.
-This means you can choose different values for the `delay` when you call the function.
+Instead of using a particular number for the `delay`, you are using the second parameter of your function.
+This means you can choose a different value for the `delay` each time you call the function.

-+ Add another call to your function inside `loop`, to turn the lights off as well as on:
++ Add another call to your function inside `loop` to turn the NeoPixels off as well as on:

     ```
         void loop() {
             animateOneColour(strip.Color(0, 0, 255), 100);